WORKING IN THE TRADES: HVAC LICENSING

 How to become an HVAC technician

-• A high school diploma;
+• A high school diploma or GED

-• Completion of an accredited HVAC program (depending on the program, it could be 6 months for certification or 2 years for a professional degree); or completion of a 3 to 5-year on-the-job apprenticeship;
+• Completion of an accredited HVAC program (depending on the program, it could be 6 months for certification or 2 years for a professional degree); or completion of a 3 to 5-year on-the-job apprenticeship

-• Industry, state, and national certifications and licenses;
+• Industry, state, and national certifications and licenses

-Because the industry is quickly expanding, many employers would like for you to have your qualifications from accredited institutions.
+Because the industry is quickly expanding, many employers would like you to have your qualifications from accredited institutions.
 While every state has its own unique requirements and accreditations, most states recommend these institutions:

 On-the-job training to become an HVAC technician